32 Phishing Attack Statistics To Keep In Mind In 2023

 The use of AI technologies and remote technologies has drastically changed how we interact with online mediums as well.

 23. Phishing attacks are one of the costliest causes of data breaches, with average price tags of $4.65 million respectively.

 (Source: Check Point)

 Phishing attacks are effective and very expensive for companies.
 They were also one of the most common delivery vectors for malware.

-24. In November 2021, IKEA employees started receiving e-mails that turned out to be an ongoing reply chain phishing cyber attack.
+24. In November 2021, IKEA employees started receiving e-mails that became an ongoing reply chain phishing cyber attack.

 (Source: Bleeping Computer)

-These reply chains e-mails were legitimate e-mails from a company.
+These reply chain e-mails were legitimate e-mails from a company.
 Therefore, it can be difficult to detect a phishing attack.

 25. 76% of business owners felt more exposed to fraud since the pandemic.